 The contract documents shall incorporate the following technical requirements, or equivalent language that addresses the location of dredging, sediment quality monitoring on the beach, and, if necessary, remedial actions.
 The Permittee will seek to enforce these contract requirements during the execution of work.

 1. Electronic Positioning and Dredge Depth Monitoring Equipment.
 The Contractor will continuously operate electronic positioning equipment, approved by the Engineer, to monitor the precise positioning of the excavation device location(s) and depth(s).
-A Differential Global Positioning System (DGPS) or equivalent system providing equal or better accuracy will be used to determine the horizontal position and will be interfaced with an appropriate depth measuring device to determine the vertical position of the bottom of the excavation device.
+Dredge plants will be equipped with horizontal and vertical control systems to determine the horizontal position and vertical position of the bottom of the excavation device.
 The dredge positioning equipment will have a horizontal accuracy equal to or better than +/- 3.0 feet.
 Vertical positioning shall continuously account for tides measured at the project site and have an accuracy of +/- 0.5 foot.
+The dredge positioning data will be made available for review by the Permittee.

 2. Dredge Location Control.
 The Contractor is required to have, in continuous operation on the dredge, electronic positioning equipment that will accurately compute and plot the position of the dredge.
 Such fixes, and the accompanying plots, will be furnished to the Permittee daily as part of the QC Reports.
 The electronic positioning equipment will be installed on the dredge so as to monitor, as closely as possible, the actual location of the excavation device(s).
 A printout of the excavation device positions in State Plane Coordinates, the excavation device depths corrected for tide elevation and referenced to the North American Vertical Datum of 1988 (NAVD 88) and the time, will be maintained using an interval of two (2) minutes for each printed fix.
 A printed and computer file (in ASCII format) copy of the position data will be provided to the Permittee as part of the daily report.
 The Contractor will prepare a plot of the data that includes the State Plane Coordinate grid system and the borrow area limits.
 The format of the plot may be subject to approval by the Permittee’s Engineer.
 No dredging will take place outside of the borrow area limits (horizontal and vertical limits) as shown on the drawings.